-This was a German rendezvous position in the South Atlantic, between Trinidad and Tristan da Cunha, at which raiders and U-boats could meet their supply vessels (1940/42).
+'Andalusien' was a German rendezvous position in the South Atlantic, between Trinidad and Tristan da Cunha, at which raiders and U-boats could meet their supply vessels (1940/42).

-One of the most important such meetings took place in mid-November 1940 when the supply vessel Rio Grande met the 9,200-ton raider Thor for the transfer of weapons and other equipment to extended Thor's operational endurance.
+One of the most important such meetings took place in mid-November 1940 when the supply vessel Rio Grande met the 9,200-ton raider Thor for the transfer of weapons and other equipment required to extend Thor's operational endurance.
 Thor was also known to the German navy as HSK-4 and Schiff 10, and to the Royal Navy as Raider E. The ship was originally the freighter Santa Cruz, and in the winter of 1939/40 was requisitioned and converted into an auxiliary warship commissioned as Thor in March 1940 with the armament of six 150-mm (5.91-in) guns, two 37-mm anti-aircraft guns, four 20-mm cannon, four 21-in (533-mm) torpedo tubes and, for scouting, one Arado Ar 196 floatplane.
 The ship had a crew of 349, and her performance included a speed of 17 kt and range of 45,985 miles (74000 km).

 The ship departed on her operational cruise on 6 June 1940, under the command of Kapitän Otto Kähler.
 Thor spent 328 days at sea, and sank or captured 12 ships totalling 96,547 tons.